iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 33

-- Carefully unscrew the three 1.4 mm Phillips #000 screws holding down the display cable bracket.
-Keep them safe!
+- Alright, let's pop out those three 1.4 mm Phillips #000 screws from the display cable bracket!

 Step 34

-- Grab the flat end of your spudger and gently lift that display cable bracket right off the logic board.
-Take it slow and steady – no need to rush!
+- Grab the flat end of your spudger and give the display cable bracket a gentle, straight-up pry from the logic board.

 Tools Used